scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 # Scailable Create your own WASM
 > 13-05-2020; By the Scailable core team.

-In this tutorial we explain, step-by-step, how you can create your own [WebAssembly](https://webassembly.org) executable and upload it to Scailable using our [manual upload functionality](https://admin.sclbl.net/upload.html).
+In this tutorial we explain, step-by-step, how you can create your own [WebAssembly](https://webassembly.org) executable binary and upload it to Scailable using our [manual upload functionality](https://admin.sclbl.net/upload.html).
 After uploading, you can directly use (or as we call it, *consume*) your executable using REST.
 The end-result of this tutorial is a functioning REST endpoint that allows you to [sum a list of integers](https://admin.sclbl.net/run.html?cfid=e93d0176-90f8-11ea-b602-9600004e79cc&exin=%5B1,2,3,4,5,6,7,8,9,10%5D).

 While most of our users use our packages (such as the [sclblpy package](https://pypi.org/project/sclblpy/)) to *automatically* compile machine learning models to WebAssembly, it is very well possible to create, upload, and use your own custom executable.
 In this tutorial we will create a WebAssembly executable using `c`, but you should be able to use any language that allows you to compile to WebAssembly (e.g., `rust`, `go`, `c++`).
 Deep knowledge of `c` is not required: throughout the tutorial we focus on the general principles that allow you to create an executable that you can upload on our platform, not on the language particularities.